Swissair Flight 111: Probable cause

 The Transportation Safety Board of Canada investigation identified eleven causes and contributing factors of the crash in its final report.
-The first and most prominent was:
+The first and most prominent was the following:

 Aircraft certification standards for material flammability were inadequate in that they allowed the use of materials that could be ignited and sustain or propagate fire.
 Consequently, flammable material propagated a fire that started above the ceiling on the right side of the cockpit near the cockpit rear wall.
 The fire spread and intensified rapidly to the extent that it degraded aircraft systems and the cockpit environment, and ultimately led to the loss of control of the aircraft.

 Investigators identified evidence of arcing in wiring of the in-flight entertainment network (IFEN), but this did not trip the circuit breakers, which were not designed to trip on arcing.
 The investigation was unable to determine whether this arc was the "lead event" that was assumed to have ignited the flammable covering on MPET insulation blankets that quickly spread across other flammable materials.
 After the crew cut power to "non-essential" cabin systems, a reverse flow in the cockpit ventilation ducts increased the amount of smoke reaching the flight deck.
 By the time the crew became aware of the severity of the fire, it had become so extensive that it was impossible to address as it happened.

 The rapid spread of electrical power failures led to the breakdown of key avionics systems, and the crew was soon rendered unable to control the aircraft.
-The pilot-in-command was forced to fly manually due to failure of the autopilot system, and had no light by which to see his controls after the instrument lighting failed.
-The fuel-laden plane was above maximum landing weight so the flight crew activated dumping of fuel.
-The pilots lost all control and the doomed plane flew into the ocean uncommanded.
-Recovered fragments of the plane show that the temperature inside the cockpit became so great that aluminium parts in the flight deck ceiling had melted.
-The recovered standby attitude indicator and airspeed indicators showed that the aircraft struck the water at 300 kn in a 20 degrees nose down and 110-degree bank attitude; the impact force of the aircraft crashing into the Atlantic Ocean was calculated to be 350 times the force of gravity (G-force).
+The pilot in command was forced to fly manually due to failure of the autopilot system and had no light by which to see his controls after the instrument lighting failed.
+The fuel-laden plane was above maximum landing weight, so the flight crew activated the dumping of fuel.
+The pilots lost all control, and the doomed plane flew into the ocean uncommanded.
+Recovered plane fragments show that the temperature inside the cockpit became so great that aluminium parts in the flight deck ceiling melted.
+The recovered standby attitude indicator and airspeed indicators showed that the aircraft struck the water at 300 kn in a 20-degree nose-down and 110-degree bank attitude; the impact force of the aircraft crashing into the Atlantic Ocean was calculated to be 350 times the force of gravity (G-force).
 Death was instantaneous for all passengers and crew due to the impact forces and deceleration.